KauzClay/docs-tap/scst-scan/tanzu-supply-chain/sonarqube-scan/create-supply-chain-with-sq.hbs.md

 This section describes how to customize a SonarQube scan task to run on a different image.

-The default image that the SonarQube scan task runs on is a mirror of the `maven:3.9.6` image.
-If this Maven version is not compatible with your project to perform the SonarQube scan, you can customize the task to use your own image with the Maven version you need.
+The default image that the SonarQube scan task runs on is the `maven:3.9.8-amazoncorretto-17` image which has jdk 17 installed.
+If this version is not compatible with your project to perform the SonarQube scan, you can customize the task to use your own image with the jdk version you need.

 1. Edit the following line in `tasks/sonarqube-maven-scan.yaml`, which you generated earlier from the Tanzu Supply Chain CLI: